maribelcuales/node-auth1-guided/README.md

 - [ routing ] <> [ services/business logic ] <> [ model/data access ]

+## Sessions & Cookies

+- a `cookie` is a container (key/value) of data that travels between client and server.
+- a `session` is a way to store information about clients on the server.
+- the API server will create a session on `register` or `login` and produce a cookie for the client.

 ## Additional Notes
 - Hash passwords before saving them to the database